Entanglement entropy from non-equilibrium Monte Carlo simulations: Results for the Ising model in three dimensions

 \subsubsection{Entropic c-function at critical point}

-Since no analytical solution is known for the entropic c-function of the three-dimensional Ising model, it is interesting to compare our data to analytical results obtained in other simpler models.
-It is also instructive to study the second R\'enyi entropy, obtained by summing the contributions $\Delta S_2$ we obtained by means of our algorithm, in order to have a more direct comparison with results that exist in the literature.
+Since no analytical solution is known for the entropic c-function of the three-dimensional Ising model, it is interesting to compare our data to analytical results that were derived in other simpler models.
+It is also instructive to study the second R\'enyi entropy, obtained by numerical integration of the contributions $\Delta S_2$ computed by means of our algorithm, in order to have a more direct comparison with results existing in the literature.

 The fit functions we used to study the R\'enyi entropy are

 where in eq.~(\ref{fit_entropy_RVB_3d}) $\tau$ is the modular parameter of the torus and in our work $\tau = i$ since $L_y = L_x$, while in the last function $P(\chi,y)=1-\chi y^3 - (1-\chi)y^4$ and